-Class 2 2024 - 2025
+Class 2 2025 - 2026

 Welcome to Class 2!

-Please see below for the Summer Term 1 Newsletter and Medium Term Plan for more detail on what we will be learning, including the books we will be reading during this topic.
+Please see below for the Spring Term 1 Newsletter and Medium Term Plan for more detail on what we will be learning, including the books we will be reading during this topic.
 Our Knowledge Organiser identifies the core facts we expect pupils to know at the end of the topic, as well as new vocabulary that they will encounter, throughout.

 Home Learning:

 Spellings need to be practised frequently.
 Year Group spelling lists are sent home termly, with the words your child can already spell highlighted.
 Please help them to practise and learn the words that have not yet been highlighted.
 We will assess these again towards the end of each term.
-Year 2 also bring home weekly spellings, which they should practise in their red spelling book but can also practise on the EdShed website.
-These come home on a Thursday and we do a quick quiz on Mondays (the children spell six of the ten words they have been practising).
+Year 2 also bring home weekly spellings, which they should practise in their small green spelling book but can also practise on the EdShed website.
+These come home on a Thursday, and we do a quick quiz on Mondays (the children spell six of the ten words they have been practising).

 Water bottles and snack: Your child needs to bring a water bottle into school each day.
 This can be kept in school and re-filled here, or can come home daily.
 This should contain still water only, no fizzy drinks or juice please.
 Key Stage 1 children receive fruit at playtimes; this varies week-by-week, between apples, bananas, carrots, cherry tomatoes, sugarsnap peas, pears or raisins.
 If your child has a preference that they don't get the option of, they may bring their own fruit for play-time.